LLNL/thicket/docs/thicket_structures.rst

 User Guide
 ***************

-Structure of Thicket Object
+Thicket Components
 =======================
 A thicket object is a flexible data model that enables the structured analysis of unstructured performance data.
-Thicket enables a study of different performance dimensions by linking the object’s components through primary and foreign keys, as shown in the entity relationship diagram below.
+Thicket enables a study of different performance dimensions by linking the dataframes through primary and foreign keys, as shown in the entity relationship diagram below.
 The four components of thicket are the call tree, performance data, metadata, and aggregated statistics.